Diax170/scroll-flake/README.md

 # scroll-flake
-This flake contains NixOS packages for [scroll](https://github.com/dawsers/scroll), which is a fork of Sway (an i3-compatible Wayland compositor) with a scrollable tiling layout.
+This flake contains NixOS packages for [scroll](https://github.com/dawsers/scroll), which is a fork of Sway (an i3-compatible Wayland compositor) with a scrolling tiling layout.

 This concept should already be familliar to users of PaperWM, niri or other projects.